-- 64. (1) Any decision of the Comptroller under this Act, may be appealed from, before the Court of Appeal composed in the manner provided in subsection (6) of section 41 of the Code of Organization and Civil Procedure by application within fifteen days of service of the Comptroller's decision. - (2) For the purposes of subsection (1) of this section "decision" means any act, other than such acts as may by regulations be prescribed, done by the Comptroller in exercise of a discretion vested in him by or under this Act. - (3) The Minister may make rules governing appeals to the Court of Appeal under this Act, and presenting a scale of costs and fees in relation to such appeals.
+- 64. (1) Any decision of the Comptroller under this Act, may be appealed from, before the Court of Appeal composed in the manner provided in subarticle (6) of article 41 of the Code of Organization and Civil Procedure by application within fifteen days of service of the Comptroller's decision. - (2) For the purposes of subarticle (1) of this article "decision" means any act, other than such acts as may by regulations be prescribed, done by the Comptroller in exercise of a discretion vested in him by or under this Act. - (3) The Minister may make rules governing appeals to the Court of Appeal under this Act, and presenting a scale of costs and fees in relation to such appeals.